 DESCRIPTION

+"This is a status variable.

+It is written by the SME when a management report is completed.

-"This attribute indicates the received channel power of the most recently measured frame from the Source BSSID before the STA reassociates to the Target BSSID.
+This attribute indicates the received channel power of the most recently measured frame from the Source BSSID before the STA reassociates to the Target BSSID.
 The Source RCPI is reported in dBm, as defined in the RCPI measurement clause for the PHY Type."

 ::= { dot11WNMEventTransitReportEntry 13 }